Asimina triloba: Description

 A. triloba is a large shrub or small tree growing to a height of 35 ft, rarely as tall as 45 ft, with trunks 8–12 in or more in diameter.
 The large leaves of pawpaw trees are clustered symmetrically at the ends of the branches, giving a distinctive imbricated appearance to the tree's foliage.
+The large leaves with drip tips are more characteristic of plants in tropical rainforests than within this species' temperate range.

 The leaves of the species are simple, alternate and spirally arranged, entire, deciduous, obovate-lanceolate, 10–12 in long, 4–5 in broad, and wedge-shaped at the base, with an acute apex and an entire margin, with the midrib and primary veins prominent.
 The petioles are short and stout, with a prominent adaxial groove.
 Stipules are lacking.
 The expanding leaves are conduplicate, green, covered with rusty tomentum beneath, and hairy above; when fully grown they are smooth, dark green above, and paler beneath.
 When bruised, the leaves have a disagreeable odor similar to a green bell pepper.
 In autumn, the leaves are a rusty yellow, allowing pawpaw groves to be spotted from a long distance.

-Pawpaw flowers are perfect, about 1–2 in across, rich red-purple or maroon when mature, with three sepals and six petals.
+Pawpaw flowers are perfect and protogynous, about 1–2 in across, rich red-purple or maroon when mature, with three sepals and six petals.
 They are borne singly on stout, hairy, axillary peduncles.
-The flowers are produced in early spring at the same time as or slightly before the new leaves appear, and have a faint fetid or yeasty smell.
+The flowers are produced in early spring at the same time as or slightly before the new leaves appear, and have a faint fetid or yeasty smell to attract pollinators.

 The fruit of the pawpaw is a large, yellowish-green to brown berry, 2–6 in long and 1–3 in broad, weighing from 0.7–18 oz, containing several brown or black seeds 1/2–1 in in diameter embedded in the soft, edible fruit pulp.
-The conspicuous fruits begin developing after the plants flower; they are initially green, maturing by September or October to yellow or brown.
+The conspicuous fruits begin developing after the plants flower; they are initially green, maturing by September or October to green, yellowish green, or brown.
 When mature, the heavy fruits bend the weak branches down.
+Full ripening often happens only after the fruit falls naturally, thus signifying a seed dispersal strategy aimed at ground-based, rather than arboreal, mammals.